CSA-RH/rosa-hcp-fast-deploy/README.md

 ```

 # Resources
-You can choose to implement a public or a private ROSA **HCP** cluster as well as choose between Single-AZ (2x workers) and Multi-AZ (3x workers).
-The number of subnets and other resources will vary depending on what you pick.
+It is possible to choose between Single-AZ (2x workers) and Multi-AZ (3x workers), it is also possible to choose to implement a public or private ROSA **HCP** cluster.
+The number and type of subnets and other resources will vary depending on what you pick.

+#### ROSA with HCP deployed on a public network:
 Where public Subnets are expected, the script will consider having a minimal configuration like this:
-- 1x NAT Gateway (NGW) in just one single AZ to allow instances with no public IPs to access the internet
+- 1x NAT Gateway (NGW) in just one single AZ
 - 1x Internet Gateway (IGW) to allow instances with public IPs to access the internet<br />

-#### ROSA with HCP deployed on a public network:
 ![image](https://github.com/CSA-RH/aws-rosa-cluster-with-hosted-control-planes/assets/148223511/cbaeb255-c8a1-417f-8680-af11b5c2994e)

 #### ROSA with HCP deployed on a private network
+In the case of the private **HCP** cluster, it is assumed that it will be reachable through VPN or Direct Connect, therefore the script does not include the creation of public Subnets, IGW, NGWs in the VPC.
 ![image](https://github.com/CSA-RH/aws-rosa-cluster-with-hosted-control-planes/assets/148223511/400508f8-411d-46b2-9da1-4c472bbb92ef)